Legal & Policies

 • Right to data portability

-• Used for authentication and secure storage of user data (email address, ID, subscriptions).
+• Used for authentication and secure storage of user data email address, identifier, subscriptions.

 • Used for payment and subscription management.